Particular/docs.particular.net/servicecontrol/transport-adapter/index.md

 The transport adapter allows configuration of the addresses of the forwarded queues: audit, error, and control (input queue of ServiceControl).
 Both endpoint- and ServiceControl-side queues can be configured.

+> [!NOTE]
-NOTE: The default values are suitable only in cases where both sides of the adapter use different transports or at least different broker instances.
+> The default values are suitable only in cases where both sides of the adapter use different transports or at least different broker instances.
 In case the adapter runs on a single transport and instance, the queue names on one side must be altered.

 ### Audit queues